TechCohort14/TA200-NFAR-Intermediate-Automation/08-more-on-loops.md

 Create a loop that will tell you how many gallons are required for your trip.
 Let's assume that your vehicle gets 22 miles per gallon, and the trip is 100 miles.

-Create 2 other scenarios and creat a loop toi solve them.
+Create 2 other scenarios and creat a loop to solve them.

+Continue working on the [Free Code Camp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/) training on Basic Javascript to gain a further understanding of topics that we've covered.